 Investment income includes interest, pooled fund distributions and realized gains and losses.
-Investment income is recognized in the consolidated statement of operations when earned unless it relates to externally restricted funds in which case it is allocated directly to the externally restricted funds on the consolidated statement of financial position.
-Investment income earned on internally restricted funds is recognized in the consolidated statement of operations and subsequently is allocated to internally restricted funds as disclosed in the consolidated statement of changes in net assets.
-Unrealized gains or losses are recorded in the consolidated statement of remeasurement gains and losses - unrestricted unless related to externally and internally restricted funds, in which case, the unrealized gains or losses adjust the value of the offsetting reserve recorded on the consolidated statement of financial position.
+Investment income is recognized in the consolidated statement of operations when earned.
+Investment income earned on internally restricted funds is recognized in the consolidated statement of operations and subsequently is allocated to the sinking fund reserve and the working capital reserve as disclosed in the consolidated statement of changes in net assets.
+Unrealized gains or losses are recorded in the consolidated statement of remeasurement gains and losses - unrestricted unless related to the sinking fund and the working capital, in which case, the unrealized gains or losses adjust the value of the offsetting reserve recorded on the consolidated statement of financial position.